 Some enthusiasts enjoy snowshoeing for exercise, conditioning, competition, and recreation purposes.
-This past February, I enjoyed watching snowshoeing athletes advance toward the finish line when I was covering the last checkpoint at a regional snowshoe race in Wisconsin.
+This past February, I enjoyed watching snowshoeing athletes advance toward the finish line when covering the last checkpoint at a regional snowshoe race in Wisconsin.
 I am always amazed at the tenacity of a racer on snowshoes, especially when they pick up speed in the final stretch of the competition.

-Some of these runners with a competitive need will get involved in snowshoe racing, participating in organized events such as community or regional competitions or with the United States Snowshoe Association racing series.
+Some of these runners with a competitive need will get involved in snowshoe racing, participating in organized events such as community or regional competitions or the United States Snowshoe Association racing series.
 And sometimes, snowshoe racers are cross-training for three-season running events such as half-marathons and marathons.
-What a better way to stay in shape than keeping running skills fresh year-round.
+What better way to stay in shape than keeping running skills fresh year-round.